Cable television in Ireland: The Report of the Cable Systems Committee of 1984

 It was felt that more than one operator would provide smaller areas and two to a house was unworkable, it did not matter how many cable companies were available since most areas would only ever have one those providing a monopoly in that area.

-The committee wanted local television to be defined; Cablelink pointed out that within the network each area was made up of 3000 cells so this would not be an issue should areas require their own local TV service.
-The company was also in good finances; some smaller operators could end up out of business due to the high cost of maintaining their network.
+The Committee wanted local television to be defined; Cablelink pointed out that within the network each area was made up of 3,000 cells so this would not be an issue should areas require their own local television service.
+The company was also in good finances; some smaller operators could go out of business due to the high cost of maintaining their network.
 There was also a feeling that the CEO of a larger company did not listen to their customers as they were so far removed from the customer, small local cable companies had the CEO as the area manager.
-By 1986 Cablelink had made no approaches to the Minister for the addition of services via satellite, there was a suggestion that RTÉ was preventing new services from appearing on screen however Cablelink insisted that it wanted to launch the services across Dublin rather than in bits and pieces as it upgraded their network.
+By 1986, Cablelink had made no approaches to the Minister for the addition of services via satellite; there was a suggestion that RTÉ was preventing new services from appearing on screen, however, Cablelink insisted that it wanted to launch the services across Dublin rather than in bits and pieces as it upgraded their network.